p0bs/PremPredict/README.md

 GitHub to predict the outcome of this season’s Premier League.

 The predictions are based on a team’s strength, given its performance in recent times.
-But how should we define *recent*?
+But how should we define ‘recent’?
 In order to duck this question, you could choose a number of different time periods.
 Please note that 0.0% and 100.0% outcomes in the results do not necessarily signify certainty in their specific assessment, as: